Diallo75012/git_sre_agents/notes.md

 now need to make the logic of response handle and flow and loop when having mpore than one tool and history appending of messages and re-submission of api call.
 This is the big machine to do the story for then we can statrt building up those functions.

+NEEd TO CHECK THAT:
+agent might need more fields that would need an api call to be amade in order to have the steps needed to perform the task and have the agent go through that checklist and use toolsin order to communicate with other agents until the checklist is done.